 If you have only attended the University of Washington (Bothell, Seattle, or Tacoma), your official transcripts do not need to be sent.
 Our admissions team will have access to your official academic records.

 If you received your degree(s) abroad, please visit the UW Bothell Admissions website for more information about the documentation you must submit.
 It is a Washington state requirement that all certified teachers hold a a US Bachelors degree or equivalent.

 Step 3: Academic Breadth

 Complete the Academic Breadth Form on the application.
+It is strongly recommended that you contact an academic advisor to assist you with this part of the application.
 You will be asked to enter the following information for each required course:

 - Course #/Course Title

 - Date taken (Quarter/Year)